Xeverous/the_website/website/pages/cpp/tutorials/beginner/08_arrays/01_introduction/introduction.rst

 Loop control vs array size type
 ###############################

 The C++ standard library uses size type (:cch:`std::size_t`) for array sizes.
-For historical reasons, this type is an alias of some unsigned integer (usually :cch:`unsigned long long`) which as you should remember is not a good choice - unsigned types should only be used when dealing with bit-level operations or when overflow is desired.
+For historical reasons, this type is an alias of some unsigned integer (typically :cch:`unsigned long` or :cch:`unsigned long long`) which as you should remember is not a good choice - unsigned types should only be used when dealing with bit-level operations or when overflow is desired.

 This causes a quite common warning: